philosophydan/philosophydan.github.io/research.md

 ### Social Epistemology, Political Philosophy, and Philosophy of Science
 Along with [Patrick Grim](http://www.pgrim.org/), I direct the [Computational Social Philosophy Lab](http://www.danieljsinger.com/CSPL/), an interdisciplanary group of researchers that investiages questions of social epistemology, philosophy of science, and political philosophy using agent-based computer models and an eye toward empirical results.
 Our most recent research uses agent-based computer simulations to examine group deliberation and how group polarization can be produced, maintained, and destroyed by various mechanisms.
 Previous research has included using agent-based computer simulations to examine arguments for the value of diversity, epistemic democracy, the nature of information and information transfer, how communication networks affect epistemic communities.

-For more information about any of this research, please contact me.
+For more information about any of this research, please see my [CV](http://www.danieljsinger.com/cv/) or [contact me](http://www.danieljsinger.com/#contact).